-Thunder Knob Trail is a 3.5 mile moderately trafficked out and back trail located near Marblemount, WA that features a lake and is good for all skill levels.
+Thunder Knob Trail is a 3.5 mile moderately trafficked out and back trail located near Marblemount, Washington that features a lake and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.

 View of Diablo lake at top is awesome, easy hike a little elevation gain. my 11 year old & 70 year old mother nature law stopped half way up.
 I jogged up the rest with my husband so we could see the views.